tardate/LittleArduinoProjects/Electronics101/SwitchModePowerSupplies/BasicInvertingBuckBoostAvrControl/README.md

 The voltage dividers on the feedback circuit have been boosted to larger value resistors (100kΩ/22kΩ) from the original (20kΩ/5.1kΩ).
 This allows for a minimum voltage of around 1.7V.

+I've only breadboarded this so far, and it works reasonably well - at least as an investigation of how inverting buck-boost converters actually work.

 ### PWM Control

 The [BasicInvertingBuckBoostAvrControl.ino](./BasicInvertingBuckBoostAvrControl.ino) sketch